AlecTroemel/notes/java.md

 # Java Web
 ### Polymorphism
 Abstract classes and methods are inherited and implemented in children classes.
-This logical tree shows a hierarchy of functionality.
+Creates a logical tree showing a hierarchy of functionality.

 ```Java
 public Abstract class Shape {